-4. Output Process through Proactive Spin
+5. Output Process through Proactive Spin

-Previously, we have explored how mind influences the brain through primordial self-referential spin processes (Hu & Wu, 2007c).
-Our thoughts were that the manifestation of free will is intrinsically associated with the nuclear and/or electron spin processes inside the varying highthe voltage environment of membranes and proteins which likely enable the said spin processes to be proactive, that is, being able to utilize non-local energy (potential) and quantum information to influence brain activities through spin chemistry and possibly other chemical and/or physical processes in defiance of the second law of thermodynamics (Id).
+Previously, we have discussed how mind might influence the brain through primordial selfreferential spin processes (Hu & Wu, 2007c).
+Our thoughts were that the manifestation of free will is intrinsically associated with the nuclear and/or electron spin processes inside the varying highvoltage environment of the neural membranes and proteins which likely enable the said spin processes to be proactive, that is, being able to utilize nonlocal energy (potential) and quantum information to influence brain activities through spin chemistry and possibly other chemical and/or physical processes in defiance of the second law of thermodynamics (Id).

-With respect to possible evidence, we pointed out that: (1) our own experiments suggest that non-local energy/potential and quantum information may influence brain function through quantum entanglement mediated processes (Hu & Wu, 2006a-d; 2007a); (2) the well-known placebo effect clearly indicates the influence of the mind over body; (3) many experimental reports in parapsychology indicate the plausibility of mind's influences over brain or matter (e.g., Jahn & Dunn, 2005; Tiller, 2007; Graham, 2006; Radin, 2006); and (4) in the field of alternative energy research, there numerous papers reporting excess heat being produced through electrophoreses and various plasma discharge schemes the common feature of which is that somehow under the influence of electric fields or high electric voltages, excess heat was claimed to be produced from the vacuum or age-old ether (e.g., Graneau & Graneau, 1983; Correa & Correa, 2004).
+With respect to possible evidence, we pointed out that: (1) our own experiments suggest that nonlocal energy/potential and quantum information may influence brain function through quantum entanglement mediated processes (Hu & Wu, 2006a-d; 2007a); (2) the well-known placebo effect clearly indicates the influence of the mind over body; (3) many experimental reports in parapsychology indicate the plausibility of mind's influences over brain or matter (e.g., Jahn & Dunn, 2005; Tiller, 2007; Graham, 2006; Radin, 2006); and (4) in the field of alternative energy research, there are numerous papers reporting excess heat being produced through electrophoreses and various plasma discharge schemes the common feature of which is that somehow under the influence of electric fields or high electric voltages, excess heat was claimed to be produced from the vacuum or age-old ether (e.g., Graneau & Graneau, 1983; Correa & Correa, 2004).